Skip to content

-Introduction to “Building a Sales and Marketing Machine”
+Introduction to the Sales and Marketing Machine

 Building a Sales and Marketing Machine is a structured methodology for designing and reviewing your customer acquisition process.
 It stresses the idea that the only right way to build a sales and marketing process is to design it around your customers (customer-centric).
 Although this is obvious, it turns out to be radically different to the way most companies have designed their processes, which is based on what they want to happen (i.e.company-centric).
-Most of the time company-centric processes will now work as well as hoped, it will be because they failed to take into consideration the customer’s concerns and motivations.
+Most of the time company-centric processes will not work as well as hoped, it will be because they failed to take into consideration the customer’s concerns and motivations.

 This methodology will help you grow sales by addressing the following specific issues: